mahilab/Syntacts/cpp.md

 ```

 - Signals can be saved and imported in other file locations using the functions `exportSignal` and `importSignal`.
 - You can customize the file location by specifying the location in the file name.
-This is changed in the quotation marks `"file name"`:
+This is changed using quotation marks: `"file name"`.

 ```cpp